TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Fakt społeczny jest zawsze zewnętrzny, powszechny i przymusowy.
 Bronisław Geremek

+"If people let the government decide what foods and what medicines they take, their bodies will soon be in as sorry a state as are the souls of those who live under tyranny."
+~ Thomas Jefferson

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>